Robert W. Neumar, MD, PhD

 Biography

-Robert W. Neumar, MD, PhD, is professor and chair of emergency medicine at the University of Michigan Medical School and professor of molecular and integrative physiology.
-He is affiliated with the Max Harry Weil Institute for Critical Care Research and Innovation and the Extracorporeal Life Support Laboratory.
+Robert W. Neumar, MD, PhD, is professor and chair of emergency medicine at the University of Michigan Medical School.
+He is also professor of molecular and integrative physiology.

-Dr. Neumar earned his Doctor of Medicine and Doctor of Philosophy from the University of Pittsburgh School of Medicine and completed his emergency medicine residency at UPMC Medical Education.
+Dr. Neumar earned his medical and doctoral degrees from the University of Pittsburgh School of Medicine and completed his emergency medicine residency at UPMC Medical Education.